-The coastline of Jamaica is 1022 kilometers long, featuring narrow coastal plains and broad flatlands that contrast with the dominant inland mountains.
+The coastline of Jamaica is 1,022 kilometers long, featuring narrow coastal plains and broad flatlands that contrast with the dominant inland mountains.

-Temperatures tend to be constantly warm all year round, ranging between 26°C and 30 °C in the coastal areas and 15°C to 22 °C in higher regions.
+Temperatures tend to be constantly warm all year round, ranging between 26-30 °C in the coastal areas and 15-22 °C in higher regions.

-The rainy season goes from May to November, with much more abundant rainfall in the north coast and in the months of May and October.
+The rainy season goes from May to November, with much more abundant rainfall on the north coast and in the months of May and October.

-Jamaica has prevailing north-east winds and is exposed to occasional storms, due to its position inside the Atlantic Hurricane Belt.
+Jamaica has prevailing north-east winds and is exposed to occasional storms due to its position inside the Atlantic Hurricane Belt.

 The best surf spots in Jamaica are located around the eastern tip of the island, near Kingston, the country's capital.

 Summer and winter are the best seasons for surfing here.

 Lighthouse, Zoo, Copa, Makka, and Ranch will entertain you on the south coast when favorable SE groundswells hit the coast.

 In the north, the best spot is definitely Boston Bay.
 There are not many surfers in Jamaica, so you'll probably get waves just for you.